dstockhouse/pci-express-report/report_draft.md

    two devices an addition 2 bits are inserted for each 8.
 These added bits allow the phase locked loop (an additional piece of hardware) to measure the frequency at which signals are transmitted and synchronize devices.

+6. How does the protocol address communication failures?
+What kinds of failures are addressed?
+Suggest two kinds of failures that are not addressed, and discuss what could happen to senders and receivers in a failure of that kind.

    The PCIe protocol accounts for transmission failures by ensuring that the stream of bits that were sent from a device, were the same as the ones